 The blue water is clear and very refreshing; a nice place to dip after hiking through a bamboo forest, exploring the Hana Lava Tube, or visiting Kahanu Garden.

-Head to the Sea Arch where you can have an amazing view and take really cool photos.
+Head to the Sea Arch, where you can have an amazing view and take really cool photos.

 2. ‘Ohai Trail – Olivine Pools – Pu’u Koa’e

-This is a perfect trail for those who love to do multiple stops along the hike and explore some areas.
-The hike starts at ‘Ohai Trail, a stunning cliff that overviews the Pacific Ocean matched with miles and miles of pristine shoreline.
+This is a perfect trail for those who love to make multiple stops along the hike and explore some areas.

 The entire trail is about 4.5 miles long and takes an hour and a half to walk.
-Plan to spend about 2.5-hours including some time discovering Olivine Pools and towards the finish line at Pu’u Koa’e.
+Plan to spend about 2.5 hours, including some time discovering Olivine Pools and towards the finish line at Pu’u Koa’e.

-Although a beautiful adventure, you don’t need to hike this trail.
+Although it is a beautiful adventure, you don’t need to hike this trail.
 It’s perfectly fine to drive up your car, but be mindful of how windy and narrow some parts of the road are.

 Book a Family Photo Shoot

 Whenever we travel to Hawaii, we almost always book a family photo shoot with Flytographer.
 They are super easy, affordable, AND it guarantees that I’ll be in some photos.
-You can get $25 off if you book through this link or use the code HAWAIITRAVEL.
+You can get $25 off if you book through this link.

 3. Keanae Lookout

-Watching the waves land on the rocks is quite soothing, if you come when it’s cloudy and the tides are higher, the view gets more intense and powerful.
+Watching the waves land on the rocks is quite soothing.
+If you come when it’s cloudy and the tides are higher, the view gets more intense and powerful.

 There is a tiny parking spot, but most visitors will park on the road.
 There is a public restroom nearby, and you can stop at Aunty Sandy’s for the famous banana bread.